Chiesa di Santa Maria Assunta

 - M_ITINERARI_STORIA_ARTE_CULTURA

-Of this building, abandoned in the late 19th century following the construction of the new parish church, only the Romanesque sandstone bell tower remains today.
-Built within the parish before 1460, it was rebuilt in neo-Gothic styles according to a project by architect Don Angelo Gottardi between 1871 and 1889.
+Of this building, abandoned at the end of the 19th century following the construction of the new parish church, only the Romanesque flint bell tower remains today.
+Erected in the Parish before 1460, it was rebuilt in neo-Gothic forms according to the project of architect Don Angelo Gottardi between 1871 and 1889.
 The consecration dates back to 1936.

-In the side chapels, there are the altar of the Madonna with Child and the altar of the Assumption on the left side, and the altars of the Crucifix and the altar of the Sacred Heart on the opposite side.
-The interior façades, rhythmically adorned with molded pilasters, are framed by cornices and decorated with tempera ornamental motifs; the surrounding walls of the presbytery open in the upper register with a spacious balustraded loggia; the apse walls are decorated with paintings by the painter Menato created in 1946.
+In the lateral chapels are the altar of the Madonna with the Child and the altar of the Assumption on the left side, and the altars of the Crucifix and the altar of the Sacred Heart on the opposite side.

-The nave is covered by a barrel vault with wide lateral arches rhythmically arranged with smooth transverse ribs; the presbytery is topped by a cross vault with molded diagonal ribs; the apse space is closed off by a ribbed umbrella vault; the vaulted surfaces are adorned with a painted decoration of golden stars on a blue background and polychrome frames.
-The flooring of the nave is made of light Botticino marble; the floor of the presbytery is paved with squares of polychrome marbles.
-The roof is gabled with load-bearing wooden structures and covered with terracotta tiles.
+The nave is covered by a barrel vault with wide lateral nails rhythmically interrupted by smooth transverse ribs; the presbytery is surmounted by a ribbed cross vault with diagonal molded ribs; the apse space is closed by a ribbed umbrella vault; the vaulted surfaces are decorated with a pictorial decoration of golden stars on a blue background and polychrome frames.

 Contact